Does Credit Score Affect Car Insurance Rates?

 Factors your car insurance company will look at are listed below.

-- How much car insurance coverage is desired - The auto insurance coverage and the types of insurance policies you wish to buy directly affect your car insurance costs.
+• How much car insurance coverage is desired - The coverage and the types of policies you wish to buy directly affect your insurance costs.
 For car insurance, there is basic coverage and full coverage.
-Basic car insurance refers to carrying liability auto insurance, while full auto insurance covers comprehensive and collision insurance.
-The more car insurance coverage you want, the more your auto insurance premium costs.
+Basic coverage is only to carrying liability insurance, while full coverage is both comprehensive and collision insurance.
+The more coverage you want, the more your auto insurance premium costs.

 How to Get a Better Credit Score For Lower Car Insurance Rates

-While your credit-based and insurance-based scores are two different things, they directly affect each other -if one is high, so will the other.
+While your credit-based and insurance-based scores are two different things, they directly affect each other.
+If one score is high, the other score will be high too.
 The good news is that improving your credit or FICO score is entirely in your hands.

 Tips to improve your credit score or FICO score are listed below.

-- Make your credit card payments on time - Pay off your account and credit card balances within the month you accumulate them.
+1. Make on time payments - Pay off your account and credit card balances within the month you accumulate them.
+Make on-time payments on loans and mortgages.
 Staying on top of your bills is the best way to show financial reliance and stability, increasing your credit score.
 Late payments will have the opposite effect.

 Review Your Credit Report and Compare Auto Insurance Quotes